Blue Razz — the short version

 - If you want a layered candy flavor for long sessions — Mega 200K Blue Razz Lemonade.
 0.35% nicotine + base-mount option + airflow control + the three-note Blue Razz + Lemonade + Citrus structure.
 The most complex Blue Razz experience in the lineup.

 - If you want pocket-disposable Blue Razz Lemonade for daily carry — Pro 60K Blue Razz Lemonade.
-Same juice as the Mega but in 5%-nic pocket form.
+Same juice as the Mega in pocket form.
 The lemonade layer registers slightly less than on the Mega but the candy-tart identity is still there.

 Many Blue Razz fans buy both recipes (Mega Blue Razz Lemonade + 40K Blue Razz) for variety across the day or week — same family, different sound.
 For the full cross-device staple list, see Two Apple (also three-device) or Mango Freeze (two-device with no Tarot variant).
 The Olit Hookalit flavors hub has the complete cross-device map.
 For shipping ETA by state, see Olit Hookalit near me.